The DASH Diet for blood pressure control

 Why is the DASH diet important for adults and children?

-The DASH diet is significant for all age groups.
-For adults, it’s a key method for controlling blood pressure and reducing the risk of cardiovascular diseases.
+- For adults it’s a key method for controlling blood pressure and reducing the risk of cardiovascular diseases.
 Studies show that the DASH diet can lower blood pressure by 8-14 mmHg – a substantial improvement for those with hypertension.
 Additionally, it helps maintain a healthy weight and improves cholesterol levels, reducing the risk of heart attacks and strokes.

 How to start following the DASH diet?